splunk/public-o11y-docs/sp-oncall/alerts/reroute-an-incident.rst

 |image1| |image2|

-Selecting a User(s) to reroute to will invoke notifications according to that user’s Personal Paging Policy.
+Selecting a User(s) to reroute to will invoke notifications according to that user's Personal Paging Policy.

 Selecting an *Escalation Policy* will cause the incident to be processed by that policy, which may or may not result an any users being notified immediately depending on the way the policy is configured.

-Once you have selected the appropriate users or policies, simply click “Reroute”.
+Once you have selected the appropriate users or policies, click “Reroute”.

 **Mobile**